kfigon/RandomGoCode/tools/readme.md

 the practice of programming
 the go programming language

-Exercise 1-10.
-Word count (linear time, no buffers)

-Exercise 1-14.
-Write a program to print a histogram of the frequencies of different characters in its input.
-It is easy to draw the histogram with the bars horizontal; a vertical orientation is more challenging.

 Exercise 1-23.
 Write a program to remove all comments from a C program.
 Don’t forget to handle quoted strings and character constants properly.
 C comments do not nest.